 In the case of new registrations 30% of the annual school fees are due for payment upon the confirmation of the school resp.
 Kindergarten place.
 This “admission fee” serves to guarantee the place resp. as a down payment and becomes immediately due for payment.
 After the start of the school year, a further 20% of the annual fees then becomes due for payment and at the start of the second half-year (in February) the remaining 50% of the annual fees is due.
 This means that the “admission” fee listed in the fee table is set off against the school fees.

 In the case of remaining pupils the reenrolment fee will be invoiced, that is charged with 10% of the annual school fees and which is due for payment in April.
 After the start of the school year, a further 40% of the annual fees then become due for payment and at the start of the second half-year (February) then the remaining 50% of the annual fee.

-Please find further information under Schedule of Fees on our homepage.
+Please find further information under Schedule of Fees in our download section.